 There was at Joppa a certain disciple named Tabitha, which by interpretation was called Dorcas: this woman was full of good works and deeds.
 And it came to pass in those days that she was sick and died.
 They washed her and laid her on a bed in an upper chamber.
 And then sent two men to Peter, begging him to come to them.
 Then Peter arose and went with them.
 When he arrived, they brought him into the upper chamber where all the widows stood by weeping, and showing the coats and garments which Dorcas had made while she was still with them.
 But Peter pushed it away and kneeled down and prayed : and then turned to her body and said, ‘Tabitha arise.’
 And she opened her eyes: and when she saw Peter, she sat up.
 And he gave her his hand, and lifted her up and called the widows, and presented her alive.
 And it was known throughout Joppa and many believed.
 3]

-Tabitha was her Hebrew name and Dorcas was her Greek name.
+Tabitha was her Hebrew name and Dorcas was her Greek name, perhaps she crossed these borders as a maker of garments and coats.
 Both names meant gazelle and was used to describe her soul.
-4] 5] In Hebron, Tabitha was filled with good works, which made her stand out as a beautiful gazelle and in Greece, as Dorcas, her name described a Christian woman – someone whose soul has been quickened by the Spirit of Christ.
-6] For she then walks freely without condemnation, agile and light like a gazelle, from the parched lands on earth through the shadow of death into the paradise of God and back.
+4] 5] In Hebron, Tabitha was filled with good works, which made her stand out like a gazelle but in Greece, as Dorcas, named after the Dorcas-Gazelle of the dry river beds, it described her soul’s thirst for the fountain of living waters in Jesus Christ.
+6] Hearing the rushing waters, she then follows it, even if it means crossing the border of this shadow land, and walks with her gazelle feet surefooted from the parched lands on earth into the paradise of God and back.